SciML/Catalyst.jl/docs/src/tutorials/dsl.md

 Examples](@ref).

 ## Defining parameters and species
-Parameter values do not need to be set when the model is created:
+Numeric parameter values do not need to be set when the model is created, i.e.
+Catalyst supports symbolic parameters too:
 ```@example tut2
 rn = @reaction_network begin
   p, ∅ --> X
   d, X --> ∅
 end
 ```
-All symbols that does not appear as a reactant in a reaction is designated by Catalyst as a parameter.
-In this example `X` appear as a reactant, but not `p` and `d`.
+All symbols that do not appear as a substrate or product in a reaction are designated by Catalyst as a parameter (i.e. all symbols appearing only within rate expressions and/or as stoichiometric coefficients).
+In this example `X` appears as a substrate and product, but not `p` or `d`.
 Hence `p` and `d` are designated as parameters.
-It is possible to manually set what should be considered a species or parameter This is described towards the end of this tutorial.
+It is possible to manually specify what should be considered a species or parameter.
+This is described later in the tutorial.

 ## Production, Destruction and Stoichiometry
 Sometimes reactants are produced/destroyed from/to nothing.
 This can be